corticalstack/azure-machine-learning-example/09-deploy-model/README.md

 1. The endpoint authenticates the request
 2. Traffic is routed to the appropriate deployment based on traffic allocation
 3. The deployment loads the model and executes the scoring script
-4. The scoring script processes the input data and returns predictions
+4. The scoring script processes the input data, invokes the model prediction with the input, and returns a prediction

 ## Monitoring and Management